rflynn/biosensor/README.md

 ## Goal

-The automated real-time detection and classification of multiple bird species in the form of a logical event stream.
+Automated real-time detection and classification of multiple bird species in the form of a logical event stream.

 ![process](doc/biosensor_process.png "biosensor automates bio census")